ARMmaster17/HIVEbook/GLOSSARY.md

 A software-based or hardware-based method of allowing multiple instances of an operating system to share the same physical computing resources.

-## Latency
+## Ping

-The higher latency you have, the longer it takes a packet to travel across the network to its specified destination.
+The time in milliseconds it takes for a packet to travel across the network.